Sammy-Da-Great/Scouting-Data-Handler/README.md

 - Python
 - MySQL
 ## GPL-3.0 License
-Scouting Data Handler, a custom SQL interface Copyright (C) 2025 Samuel Husmann
+Coalition DataBeam, a custom SQL interface
+Copyright (C) 2025 Samuel Husmann

 You should have received a copy of the GNU General Public License